 Many of the rostered teaching artists are also skilled in integrating arts concepts with concepts in other subject areas, such as dancing and math, or drawing and literacy.
 Others have particular skills and interests related to professional development for classroom teachers, or specialize in working with specific student populations.

 Please contact the artists directly for availability and more information.

 The Washington State Teaching Artist Training Lab (TAT Lab) is a professional development program for teaching artists working in all artistic disciplines and in all parts of the state.

 This training is appropriate for experienced professional teaching artists looking to enhance or refresh their work, particularly in the areas of assessment strategies and well-articulated learning plans, as well as newer teaching artists seeking foundational knowledge.
-(Applicants must have a minimum of 1 year of paid teaching artist experience).
-Certified K-12 teachers, particularly arts specialists, may also apply to participate in the TAT Lab.
+Certified K-12 teachers, particularly arts specialists, may also apply to participate in the TAT Lab; clock hours are available.
 All participants will benefit from the peer learning in a community of committed arts educators.

 The application deadline for the 2016-2017 TAT Lab program is July 11, 2016.